2021 and 2022 exam changes

 Ofqual will allow for adjustments to the NEA arrangements to accommodate public health restrictions in the following subjects:

-Fieldwork in GCSE, AS and A-level geography and geology, and AS and A-level environmental science
+Fieldwork in GCSE, AS and A-level Geography, and A-level Environmental Science

 Schools and colleges won’t need to declare that they provided students with the opportunity to do a mandated number of occasions or days of fieldwork activities outside of school or college premises.
 Schools and colleges can continue to provide fieldwork activities for their students if they’re able to do so.